 It can feel like a waste of time to let employees answer questions about which subscriptions they use and which do not.
 But the fact is that in the long run, it saves time.

 Usually, issues related to subscription management are not given very high priority within a company.
-That’s why it tends to get messy when it’s time to take a look at who has access to which subscriptions.
-We recommend sending out a survey to new employees and everyone in the team continuously.
+It tends to get messy when it’s time to look at who has access to which subscriptions.
+We recommend continuously sending out a survey to new employees and everyone in the team.
 With the survey, the employees fill in which subscription services and applications they use when working.

 If you’ve not registered the employees’ subscriptions, you risk that former employees have access to services.
 And in the worst case, they spread classified information and put your company in danger.